AcnodeLabs/Blip/README.md

 - VStack

-For Example See File AppModel.blip
+For Example See File AppBody.blip